aws-observability/aws-otel-java-instrumentation/instrumentation/aws-sdk/README.md

    - Finds ADOT’s **AdotAwsSdkInstrumentationModule**
    - Registers **AdotAwsSdkTracingExecutionInterceptor** (order > 0)

+#### _Note on Attribute Collection:_
+AWS SDK v1.11 and v2.2 handle attribute collection differently:

+**V1.11:**
+- Maintains a separate AttributesBuilder during request/response lifecycle
+- Collects ADOT-specific attributes alongside upstream processing without interference
+- Injects collected attributes into span at the end of the request and response lifecycle hooks

+**V2.2:**
+- FieldMapper directly modifies spans during request/response processing
+- Attributes are added to spans immediately when discovered
+- Direct integration with span lifecycle

+This architectural difference exists due to upstream AWS SDK injecting attributes into spans differently for v1.11 and v2.2
 ### AWS SDK v1 Instrumentation Summary
 The AdotAwsSdkInstrumentationModule uses the instrumentation (specified in AdotAwsClientInstrumentation) to register the AdotAwsSdkTracingRequestHandler through `typeInstrumentations`.